DanielMFernandes/CCNA_Course_Notes/Course_Notes/IPv6_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/085bb9df-8015-4c2f-bfc8-2d6336436fe2)

+- IPv6 does NOT have an ARP Table.
+Instead it uses a Neighbor Table

 - Another function of NDP allows HOSTS to automatically discover ROUTERS on the LOCAL NETWORK

 - TWO MESSAGES are used for this process: